-Read our guide to learn more about stocks and shares ISAs
+Read our guide to learn more about stocks and shares ISAs, stock ISA rules, and share ISA rules

-To encourage savings and investment, the government allows a number of tax-free investment options.
-The Individual Savings Account (ISA) is one of these.
+To encourage savings and investment the government allows a number of tax-free investment options.
+The Individual Savings Account (ISA) is one of these, and investment ISAs or stock and shares ISAs are a great way to save tax-free.

 An ISA is not an investment in its own right, it’s a tax wrapper that you put around an investment, which in effect shields it from some or all of the tax that would normally be due.